 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Safeguarding Policy are available to download from the School's website at https://www.kehs.org.uk/useful-information/vacancies and can be printed and forwarded to applicants on request.
+Application forms, job descriptions, person specifications and the School's Safeguarding Policy are available to download from the School's website and can be printed and forwarded to applicants on request.